yc530/linked-lists-BSTs/README.md

+# Test-Driven Development: Linked List and BST

+**Note: be sure to read this README.md thoroughly, as well as the comments in the test spec**

+In this portion of the workshop, we are going to be writing the JavaScript implementation of a Linked List and a Binary Search Tree.
+Don't forget to install the dependencies: `npm install`, and then run the tests with `npm test`.
+This is a test-driven workshop, so you'll be writing code to make the provided tests pass.

-# Linked Lists
+## Linked Lists

 Abstract Data Types (ADTs) are purely conceptual entities comprising information and allowed operations on that information.
 Data Structures (DSs) are actual programmatic solutions to implement an ADT.
 Both are very important to computer science in general and also a great way to better understand Object-Oriented Programming (OOP).

 In this workshop, we are going to be writing the JavaScript implementations of some different ADTs and DSs.
 In the first part of this workshop, we will focus on Linked Lists.
 In the second part of this workshop, we will shift our attention towards Binary Search Trees.

-## Getting Started

-Don't forget to install the dependencies: `npm install`, and then run the tests with `npm test`.
-This is a test-driven workshop, so you'll be writing code to make the provided tests pass.

 ### The Linked List DS